JasonLocklin/Dissertation/VWM/Methods.md

 Tri-Hospital Research Ethics board.
 The two groups were not strictly age-matched, but did not significantly differ with respect to age ($t(12.5) = 1.8$, $\text{p} = 0.10$).
-All patients were tested at least tk months post-stroke.
+All patients were tested at least 9 months post-stroke.
 The visual working memory task was performed by these same two groups plus an additional control group of 9 healthy young adults recruited from the University of Waterloo's Research Experience Group, and were